kwj/project-euler/python/README.md

 ## Notes

-Python 3.11 or later is required to run these solutions.
-It was confirmed to work with Python 3.11.5.
+These solutions probably work with Python 3.11 or later.
+I confirmed to work with Python 3.12.3.